Human Resources Modernization

 • Establishing positive culture and workplace climate

-• Managing employee experience throughout career relationship with the university
+• Managing employee experience throughout career with the university

 • Equipping supervisors to best do their jobs